oliversavio/oliversavio.github.io/_posts/2017-01-17-java8-features-I-learnt-writing-an-access-log-summarizer.markdown

 - Using `Comparators` the Java 8 way.

 ### Using the java.util.stream library
-The Stream library along with the introduction of lambda expressions in Java 8 enables us to write code that is more expressive.
+The Stream library, along with the introduction of lambda expressions in Java 8, enables us to write code that is more expressive.
 It frees us from the clutter of looping syntax and temporary variables and makes the intent of the code a lot more obvious.

-[Here][stream-library] is an example picked up from the wonderful series of posts on the `java.util.stream` library written by Brian Goetz.
+Below is an example picked up from the wonderful series of [posts][stream-library] on the `java.util.stream` library written by Brian Goetz.

 _Use Case: "Print the names of sellers in transactions with buyers over age 65, sorted by name."_
 {% highlight java %}